dlee28/kinect-take-home/README.md

   The reason for this is a definite match for the current persona.

 Following is the score function that is applied to the remaining customers:
-Soft score per history customer.
+Soft score per customer.
 Higher = better lookalike.
-+2 age_band exact match
+- +2 age_band exact match
-+1 per shared style_archetype
+- +1 per shared style_archetype
-+2 top index_group in current's top-2
+- +2 top index_group in current's top-2
-+2 price_band ranges overlap
+- +2 price_band ranges overlap
-+1 per shared field in current's top-2 value_priorities ranks (max +2)
+- +1 per shared field in current's top-2 value_priorities ranks (max +2)
-+1 per shared segment
+- +1 per shared segment
-+1 last_order_at within 30 days
+- +1 last_order_at within 30 days
-+0.5 climate exact match
+- +0.5 climate exact match
--2 return_rate > 0.3
+- -2 return_rate > 0.3

 The reason for a score function vs a hard filter on the remaining fields is that the fields hold different values for each customer, and a hard filter may remove customers that are very similar in all fields but one.
 For example, a customer in the age band 35-44 can still have similar value priorities to a customer in the age band 45-54.
 All the fiends seem to compare to the current persona for matching but last_order_at within 30 days and return_rate > 0.3 are not.
-The reason for this we want to give some weight to customers that are recent buyers so the current persona can see more current purchases.
+The reason for this we want to give some weight to customers who are recent buyers so the current persona can see more current purchases.
 And return_rate > 0.3 is a negative signal, so that the current persona does not follow the buying behavior of a high returner.

 After getting the score of the customers, we select the top 5 customers.
 If there are ties, we select the customer with higher total items purchased.
 From the 5 customers, we count every product the customers purchased using article_id.
 The top 8 products are recommend to the current persona.